Directed by Paul Feig

 But otherwise, Sandra Bullock's character very much takes a backseat, and as a result, she becomes something of an afterthought - too much emphasis was placed on her role as a cop - & not enough on her personality.
 Because of this, her character flatters to deceive, due to the lack of character development by the writers.

 And another problem was that it was over 2 hours long - a lot of what was in the movie could have been cut and perhaps replaced with better scenes, or be it cut out altogether.
+The film is practically all over the place and with a tone that feels less of a buddy cop movie and more of a post- 2000s comedy film with lots of cursing and mean-spiritedness, which sadly and unfortunately explains the sad state of the comedy movie, which has been going downhill since say, the mid 2000s & why I do not take to most modern comedy films.

 The Heat is a predictable buddy cop movie in a similar vein to Lethal Weapon with occasionally amusing moments from Bullock and McCarthy, though the movie is nothing much to write home about.

 Occasionally amusing, The Heat is more lukewarm, rather than red hot.
 But that is indicative of about 90% of today's modern post 2000s comedy movies.
-Most of them just don't fly with me.

 If you want to see Sandra play the funny female cop role better, stick with Miss Congeniality.

-But 'The Heat' is a so-so effort.
+'The Heat' is a so-so effort.